Sea to Summit Ultra-Sil Trekking Review

 The Ultra-Sil Trekking is made with a very technical canopy material, 30D siliconized Cordura nylon, according to Sea to Summit.
 This type of nylon is reminiscent of technical apparel, tents, and sleeping bags.
 The skeletal structure is made with "aircraft grade" aluminum and brass rivets, aiding in its durability against the wind.
 Overall, this model only received average scores for rain protection and style, with its ease of use and transport being its strongest attributes.

 We measured the canopy diameter at 39 inches, which isn't the most expansive but not the least either.
-The depth of the canopy measured to about 7.5 inches, which is average for compact models.
+The depth of the canopy was also average for a compact model.
 The combination of diameter and depth provided adequate rain protection for our casual needs but is not as encompassing as many of the more traditional models.
 During our high wind test, the canopy performed better than expected for how delicate it feels overall.

 Ease of Transport